hanyki/Traveler-Info-GeoServices-REST/README.md

 This project is just getting started.
 When completed this web service will simulate an ArcGIS Server Map Service REST endpoint.

+## Issues ##
+* Camera service "works" in that it generates a response, but the response is missing data and not formatted correctly.

 ## Links ##
 * [GeoServices REST Specification](http://www.esri.com/industries/landing-pages/geoservices/geoservices)